-First, I’m going to assume that, like the rest of us, you have problems in some area of your life.
-Maybe it’s debt, maybe it’s relationship trouble, maybe it’s social anxiety or uncertainty about the future.
+First, I’m going to assume that, like the rest of us, you have problems in some areas of your life.
+Maybe it’s debt; maybe it’s relationship trouble, maybe it’s social anxiety or uncertainty about the future.
 Heck, maybe it’s some combination of all of them (or even others I haven’t listed.)

 There’s no shame in having problems.
 But there IS shame in not confronting them.
 That brings us back to that uncomfortable truth I alluded to, which is simply this:

 For most of us, our biggest enemy isn’t our parents, the system, or the cosmos.
 It’s ourselves.